achjaj/shape-recognition/README.md

 The categories have following indices:

 - Circle: 1
-- rectangle: 2
+- Triangle: 2
-- Triangle: 3
+- Rectangle: 3